How can weight training over 50 help you look and feel younger?

 1. Lifting light.

-The goals of weight training are simple: to increase muscle strength.
+The goals of weight training over 50 simple: to increase muscle strength.
 Stronger, better conditioned muscles lead to improved physical performance - not just in sporting endeavors, but in everyday life.
 And best of all, weight lifting keeps you young!
 Because of this, if you have never lifted weights before, begin lifting light and exercise some caution along with your muscles.